mheberger/delineator/README.md

 #### Search distance

-If the outlet point falls just offshore, in an estuary, or in a gap between unit catchments, `search_dist` controls how far (in decimal degrees) the script searches for the nearest catchment.
-A value of at least `0.005` is recommended for coastal outlets.
+If the outlet point falls just offshore, in an estuary, or in a gap between unit catchments, `search_dist` controls how far (in km) the script searches for the nearest catchment.
+A larger value (up to the 50 km maximum) may help for coastal outlets.